drBenway/pixi-vn-wiki/start/why.md

 Pixi’VN provides the ability to use [project templates](/start/getting-started.md#pivivn-templates) to get started quickly.
 Less experienced developers can use these templates to create a visual novel without much knowledge of JavaScript/TypeScript.

-With the [PixiVNJson](/other-topics/pixi-vn-json.md) implementation you have the option to use various types of narrative languages ​​(in addition to JavaScript/TypeScript).
+You have the option to use various types of narrative languages ​​(in addition to JavaScript/TypeScript).
 Currently you can use the following:

 * [*ink*](/ink/ink.md)
 * [Ren'Py](/renpy/renpy.md)